What is a Millwright?

 - Take apart existing machinery to clear floor space for new machinery

 Millwrights are highly skilled workers.
 Putting together a machine can take a few days or several weeks.
 They need to have a good understanding of how the machine works so that they can repair it when it breaks down.
-Repair includes replacing, as needed, worn or defective parts of the machinery.
+Repair includes replacing worn or defective parts of the machinery when needed.

-When millwrights and managers determine the best place for a machine, millwrights bring the parts to the desired location using forklifts, hoists, winches, cranes, and other equipment.
+When millwrights and managers determine the best place for a machine, they bring the parts to the desired location using forklifts, hoists, winches, cranes, and other equipment.

 What is the workplace of a Millwright like?